chain4travel/camino-docs/docs/developer/references/camino-contracts.md

 ## `CaminoIncentives`

 Smart contract for Camino dApp Incentive Pool.
-This contract is a placehold for future development.
+This contract is a placeholder for future development.

-This contract is Upgreadable Proxy backed and the implementation can be upgraded by an address with `ADMIN_ROLE`.
+This contract is [Upgreadable Proxy](https://ethereum.org/en/developers/docs/smart-contracts/upgrading/) backed and the implementation can be upgraded by an address with `ADMIN_ROLE`.

 |    Address     | `0x010000000000000000000000000000000000000c` |
 | :------------: | :------------------------------------------: |